AlexHowansky/ork-beer/README.md

 # What does this do?
 There are two main goals of this project:
-* Pull data from brewersassociation.org for every known brewery in the world, and format it into CSV files that are suitable for general use.
+* Pull data from brewersassociation.org for every known brewery in the world, and save it to JSON files that are suitable for general use.
 * Create maps of breweries.

 # Why does this exist?